4 Creative Ways to Furnish your Room for Free

 2) Second-hand shops

 Wageningen has a lot of second-hand shops.
-The most famous among the students is Emmaus, which opens only on Wednesdays and Saturdays.
+The most famous among the students is accuplacer essay prompts, which opens only on Wednesdays and Saturdays.
 It’s a great place to buy those little things that are still missing, like decoration stuff.
 It doesn’t seem a priority, but it will definitely help you feel at home during your time in Wageningen, which is not so short.